Hesperian Health Guides

 One day, Ruk got a terrible earache that lasted for several days.
 His ear filled with pus and he developed a swelling behind the ear.
 Finally his father took him to the village herbal healer, but the medicines did not take away the swelling.
 His father had to carry Ruk to the health post in another village.
 The health worker there drained an abscess behind Ruk's ear and gave him an injection and some antibiotic syrup to take for a week.

 Ruk almost died because the infection got into his brain and bloodstream.
-At the hospital, they gave him a lot of medicines but he was still very ill.
+At the hospital, the health workers gave him a lot of medicines but he was still very ill.
 Luckily, a visiting ear doctor drained the pus from the abscess, removed a lot of infected bone, and repaired his ear drum.
-The doctor explained how to take care of Ruk's ears and said Ruk should use a hearing aid.
-Ruk's parents just looked at the doctor and nodded.
+The doctor explained how to take care of Ruk’s ears and said Ruk should use a hearing aid.
+Ruk’s parents just looked at the doctor and nodded.

 damage his hearing.

-Why did Ruk stop going to school?
+Why did Ruk have difficulty in school?

 People can change the conditions that make children lose their hearing